-In fact, a study states that more than 60% of the small businesses go bankrupt and close down within 6 months after a cyber attack.
-This is a testament to the fact that cyber attacks are in fact very dangerous for the organizations and businesses.
+In fact, a study states that more than 60% of small businesses go bankrupt and close down within 6 months after a cyber attack.
+This is a testament to the fact that cyber-attacks are in fact very dangerous for organizations and businesses.
 So, is there no way to stop these attacks from damaging organizations and stealing sensitive data?

-Certainly not, there are many ways in which these cyber attacks can be stopped.
+Certainly not, there are many ways in which these cyberattacks can be stopped.
 Out of those, the best way of stopping cyber attacks is by hiring a hacker or being one.
 Yes!
-You read it right, hiring an ethical hacker or being an ethical hacker yourself can save your organization or website from the ever-increasing risks of cyber attacks.
+You read it right, hiring an ethical hacker or being an ethical hacker yourself can save your organization or website from the ever-increasing risks of cyberattacks.
 Confused?
-Well, an ethical hacker is a professional who hacks website or networks to ensure that they are safe from attacks from rogue hackers, black hat hackers, or even crackers.
+Well, an ethical hacker is a professional who hacks websites or networks to ensure that they are safe from attacks from rogue hackers, black hat hackers, or even crackers.

-On the other hand, crackers or black hat hackers are those people or group of people who have hideous intentions, like stealing sensitive information, penetrating into a network to damage it, and others.
-In short, ethical hackers are the good hackers who help find vulnerabilities and fixing them, while crackers are the hackers who leverage these vulnerabilities in an attempt to harm organizations or website/network owners.
+On the other hand, crackers or black hat hackers are those people or groups of people who have hideous intentions, like stealing sensitive information, penetrating into a network to damage it, and others.
+In short, ethical hackers are the good hackers who help find vulnerabilities and fix them, while crackers are the hackers who leverage these vulnerabilities in an attempt to harm organizations or website/network owners.

 How to start your career as an ethical hacker?

-Now that you know the difference between an ethical hacker and a cracker, it is clear that technically skilled professionals with an intention of solving problems and preventing cyber attacks are the need of the hour.
+Now that you know the difference between an ethical hacker and a cracker, it is clear that technically skilled professionals with the intention of solving problems and preventing cyber-attacks are the need of the hour.
 Most organizations and businesses are on the look for ethical hacking professionals who can ensure that their websites and networks are secure against cyber attacks.

-This has created a plethora of opportunities for people well versed with the ins and the outs of ethical hacking or hacking in general.
+This has created a plethora of opportunities for people well-versed in the ins and outs of ethical hacking or hacking in general.
 However, not everybody who wants to be an ethical hacker can become an ethical hacker.
 There are certain skills that an individual needs to acquire to become an ethical hacker.
 If you are interested in becoming an ethical hacker, here are a few tips that can help you get started:

-Once you are well-versed with these programming languages and networking skills, you can learn the skills required for penetration testing, which is the most important skill that an ethical hacker must have.
+Once you are well-versed in these programming languages and networking skills, you can learn the skills required for penetration testing, which is the most important skill that an ethical hacker must have.